 To ancient civilizations fascinated and entertained by the cyclical motion of the heavens, the ability to fix these cusps just to the nearest day was highly-prized, even sacred knowledge.
 With modern measurements and calculators much better accuracy is possible for determining these moments.

-This grand octal in the sky is largely ignored by most modern societies.
+This Grand Octal in the sky is largely ignored by most modern societies.
 Equinoxes and Solstices have become little more than footnote mentions on occasional weather reports.
-Cross Quarters are all but forgotten, in spite of having been observed and celebrated by Celtic people for centuries.
+Cross Quarters are all but forgotten, in spite of having been observed and celebrated for centuries by Celtic people.

 Archaeoastronomy's goal is to understand how skywatchers of the past fashioned and refined systems for regulating their primitive calendars and for memorializing celestial events, both cyclical and unique.
-Often they relied on sunlight and shadow plays striking and passing across targets and designs aligned with Equinox, Solstice and Cross Quarter sunrises and sunsets.
+Often they relied on sunlight and shadow plays striking and passing across targets and designs aligned with the Grand Octal.
 Sometimes the celestial cycles of the moon, Venus and Mars captivated their attention, too.
 However, knowing seasonal durations and transitions was vital to success in hunting migratory prey, planting crops and harvesting them.
 Archaeoastronomy draws on several scientific disciplines, primarily astronomy, archaeology, anthropology, psychology and epigraphy, the decoding of ancient inscriptions.

 Astrology, scorned by today's technology-driven science, was integral to humankind centuries ago.
 Certainly, for research to yield credible results, the modern scientific method is essential.
 Nonetheless, myth was as dominant in ancient times as mindless mass media is today.
 Aren't both merely comfortable proxies for what's real?
 To diminish the contributions of illuminated minds of the past who shared neither today's tools nor perspectives is to exhibit an arrogant, technocentric bias.
 Scientists who now tend to devalue yesterday's legacies are only stoking the fires for the inevitable cremation of their own triumphs by tomorrow's wiser progeny.

-starfield background by Starry Night Backyard, Imaginova Corp.
+star field by Starry Night Backyard, formerly Imaginova now Simulation Curriculum